GSI-CS-CO/mtca_mmc_firmware/README.md

     Nt: Loaded 0x1846C bytes in 50943ms (about 1kB/s)
     ...

-NOTE: You might get an error after this part of flash-utility output, but at this does not seem to have any influence on the actuall flashing procedure.
+NOTE: You might get an error after this part of flash-utility output, but this does not seem to have any influence on the actuall flashing procedure.

+# MMC console

+To observe MMC activity there is console available.
+Connect to FTRN via USB cable to the MMC USB connector (the one on the opposite side of the SFP and HotSwap handle).
+Device is visible on the USB bus as

+    Bus xxx Device yyy: ID 0403:6015 Future Technology Devices International, Ltd Bridge(I2C/SPI/UART/FIFO)

+and in /dev as ttyUSBx

+Open device in terminal, example with minicom:

+    minicom -b 115200 -D ttyUSB0

+Console outputs various information about MMC state and actions and currently supports this inputs:

+- typing numbers 0-9 enables/disables debug prints, 0-debug prints disabled, 1-9 - debug print level enabled
+- i or I - print out firmware build info (similar as eb-info)